Dan Collison

 Unnecessary jargon could be replaced with simple language.

-How-to content could be offered to help novice users understand the technical subject matter.
+'How-to' content could be provided to help novice users understand technical subject matter.

 The user research that wasn't